nadrojyelnats/Assignment0Template/README.md

 - Assignment0d
 - Assignment0e

 You can d0 this as many times as you wish, you'll just have to delete the repositories from your github when they start feeling like clutter.
+Allow for about 20-30 seconds to delete a repository from github, once you learn it.